BaroqueViola/2190103-Project/README.md

 # Tax Helper
 This program helps you calculate your Thai personal income tax.
-To run the program, you need to obtain your own [Gemini API key](https://www.merge.dev/blog/gemini-api-key).
+To run the program, you need to obtain your own [Gemini API key](https://www.merge.dev/blog/gemini-api-key) and paste it in src/services/TaxCalculator.java in line 17.
 Choose Gemini 1.5 Flash Pro.

 ## Links
 Code is found in this GitHub repository.